hashicorp/terraform/website/docs/backends/types/terraform-enterprise.html.md

 Stores the state in [Terraform Enterprise](https://www.terraform.io/docs/providers/index.html).

-You can create a new environment in the
+You can create a new workspace in the
-Environments section and generate new token in the Tokens page under Settings.
+Workspaces section and generate new token in the Tokens page under Settings.

 ~> **Why is this called "atlas"?** Atlas was previously a commercial offering from HashiCorp that included a full suite of enterprise products.
 The products